lintonye/learnreact.design/_posts/2017-06-20-what-is-react-native.md

 ---

 In the [previous post](/2017/06/08/what-is-react/), we looked at what React is and what makes it special.
-Today let's study React Native: what it's for, where it came from, how it's different from React and why it's cool.
+Today let's study React Native: what it's for, where it came from, how it's different from React and why it's a big deal.

 <a name="learning-goals">

 # Learning Goals
-After reading this post, I'll get you to come back here.
+I'll get you to come back here after reading this post.
 Hopefully you'll be able to answer these questions easily:

 - What is React Native?
 Why does its name include "Native"?
 - Why is React Native cool?